Benefits of Transcription, Its Types, and the Easiest Way to Transcribe Audio to Text

 How to Transcribe Audio Files?

 Transcribing audio files manually is a thankless and highly time-consuming task.
-But it must be done occasionally because automated transcription services rarely do the job well.
+However, it must be done from time to time because automated transcription services rarely do the job well.

 Here’s how to convert audio file to text yourself: